 Since they operate as a gallery, i.e. there is no permanent collection, please check what is on if you’d like to visit

 During exhibitions, the pavilion is open Tuesday to Sunday from 11 a. m. to 8 p. m.
 (Friday till 9 p. m.)

 Next is the Library of the Croatian Academy of Arts and Sciences and on the same lot also the Croatian Academy of Sciences and Arts with a statue of Josip Juraj Strossmayer, a cleric and politician from the 19th century.

 Majestic Hotel And Bourgeois Art

-At the next corner, a great art museum is awaiting visitors: The Modern Gallery introducing Croatian artists from the 19th to 21st century.
+At the next corner, a great art museum is awaiting visitors: The Modern Gallery introduces Croatian artists from the 19th to 21st centuries.

 The Gallery is open from Tuesday to Sunday 11 a. m. – 7 p. m.
 (Saturday and Sunday to 2 p. m.)

 Back to the green belt, adjacent to the Strossmayer park is the Park Zrinjevac which you should not miss for the collection of busts of famous Croatian people.
 To be honest, I didn’t know any of these good men, but the artwork is beautiful just the same.

 On the west side of the park is the Archeological Museum of Zagreb where many epochs of the country’s ever-changing history are covered.

 Archaeological Museum in Zagreb